Category Archives: Scottish Royals

 Margaret’s unfortunate granddaughter Lady Arabella Stuart; Credit – Wikipedia

-Their marriage was seen by King James I as a threat to the ruling dynasty.
-Seymour was condemned to life imprisonment in the Tower of London and Arabella was placed under house arrest.
+King James I considered Arabella’s marriage a threat to the ruling dynasty.
+William Seymour, 2nd Duke of Somerset was condemned to life imprisonment in the Tower of London and Arabella was placed under house arrest.
 In June 1611, Seymour escaped from the Tower of London and planned to meet Arabella who had escaped her house arrest, and then flee together to continental Europe.
 However, Arabella was captured and imprisoned in the Tower of London.
 Seymour managed to make it to Ostend, Flanders, now in Belgium.
 Arabella was kept in the Tower of London where she died, aged 40, on September 25, 1615, from illnesses caused by her refusal to eat.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.